DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 In our example, I wanted the slide-out of our element to happen faster, so I chose a duration of `400ms`.

+Finally, you will see all of this is wrapped up in the `trigger()` function.
+An animation requires a trigger, so that it knows when to start.
+The trigger() function collects the states and transitions, and gives the animation a name, so that you can attach it to the triggering element in the HTML template.

 Now, how do we use this animation?

 In the `post.component.ts` I import `slideDownAnimation` from `animations.ts` and add it to the `animations` array in the `@Component` decorator.